JoyChudasama/Databases/README.md

-# All Queries Are In .txt File
+# All SQL Queries Are In .txt File

 -Warlock99